gpappsoft/privacyidea-docker/README.md

 >- Volumes will not be deleted.
 You have to take care by yourself.
 >- Currently same secrets from *./secrets/* are used for every stack.
 Future releases will change this behaviour.
 >- Delete */etc/privacyidea/BOOTSTRAP* file **inside* the privacyIDEA container, if you want to bootstrap again.
 This will not delete an existing database!
->- Compose takes some time because of healthchecks.
+>- Compose takes some additional time (~1 minute) because of healthchecks.

 ## Environment Variables